 Exploring the old and the new

-For the second item I’ll go with the opposite of beach.
+For the second item, I’ll go with the opposite of beach.
 I’ll go with the lovely Old Town of Malaga.
 To explore the old town you just need comfortable shoes and lots of extra storage on your camera.
 That place is super cute!
 Sunny golden cafes, streets, fashion, art, museums and shops.
 Malaga’s old town is a mixture of what it was and what it is.

 Narrow streets packed with little and adorable restaurants and cafes, hidden old churches and buildings, amazing squares are just a few of the highlights.
 Every corner of this old town will tell you a bit about the Spanish culture and Malaga’s rich history.
-Prepare to walk like a camel because this old town will never ceased to amaze you.
+Prepare to walk like a camel because this old town will never cease to amaze you.

 It is for sure one of the best things to do in Malaga – and it is for free!

 After a long walk, I think everybody deserves a break, huh?
 And every break demands a drink – at least to me, ok?
 Judge me all you want.
 Lol.
 Did you know that Malaga is famous for its exceptional wine?
 Well, it is.
 For this, I think there is no better place than Antigua Casa de Guardia.